denniswangcodes/breadchaser-netlify/content/pages/pricing.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: This is the subtitle for the pricing section
+    # subtitle: This is the subtitle for the pricing section
     plans:
       - title: Standard
         price: Free
         details: No credit card required
         description: >-
-          Sed ut perspiciatis unde omnis, iste natus error sit voluptatem accusantium doloremque.
+          Free membership for serious job seeking professionals to try out our core services and simplify their job search experiences.
         features:
-          - Feature one
-          - Feature two
-          - Feature three
-          - Feature four
+          - AI cover letter based on resume or summary
+          - AI answers to interview/application uestions
+          - AI networking messages and cold intros
+          - Smart parsing for LinkedIn, Indeed and more
+          - No GPT key or additional AI setup required
+          - Daily 100 breadcrumbs for AI generation
         image:
           url: /images/abstract-feature1.svg
           altText: Pricing plan 1